Elective courses

 Description: Concepts on the molecular basis of cancer.
 Metabolic reprogramming in tumor cells.
 Genetic signatures in cancer.
 The role of inflammation in carcinogenesis.
 Molecular targets in cancer therapy.

-BQA4216000 – Structural and Molecular Biology
+BQA4216000 – Structural Molecular Biology

-Credit Hours: 03 (45 class hours)
+Credit Hours: 3 (45 class hours)

 Instructor: Hernán F. Terenzi and Bóris J. C. Ugarte Stambuk

 Description: Protein-protein interaction.
 DNA-protein interaction.
-Biochemical and biophysical methods of analysis of protein-protein interactions (electrophoresis, ‘crosslinking’, circular dichroism, fluorescence spectroscopy).
-Biochemical and biophysical methods and analysis of DNA-protein interaction (electrophoresis, ‘UV-crosslinking’, ‘electrophoretic mobility shift assay’, enzymatic and chemical ‘footprinting’).
+Biochemical and biophysical methods of analysis of protein-protein interactions (electrophoresis, crosslinking, circular dichroism, fluorescence spectroscopy).
+Biochemical and biophysical methods and analysis of DNA-protein interaction (electrophoresis, UV-crosslinking, electrophoretic mobility shift assay, enzymatic and chemical footprinting).
 Chemical reagents to elucidate the molecular basis of DNA recognition by proteins.
 Three-dimensional structure of DNA-protein complexes from biochemical and molecular biology experiments.
 Heterologous expression of proteins in E. coli (practice).

-BQA4212000 – Toxicological Biochemistry
+BQA4212000 – Biochemical Toxicology

-Credit Hours: 03 (45 class hours)
+Credit Hours: 3 (45 class hours)

 Description: Absorption and distribution of toxic agents.
 Metabolism of toxic agents.
 Interaction of toxic agents with specific molecular targets.
 General mechanisms of detoxification and toxicity of some toxic agents.
 Carcinogenesis, neurotoxicity, hepatotoxicity, and nephrotoxicity.